 | Scalability | Separate concerns so components can evolve independently. | Easier to scale parts of the system as load or complexity grows. |

-These goals work together to make systems resilient and easier to evolve.
+These goals make systems resilient and easier to evolve over time.

 Standing on the Shoulders of Giants

-Robert C. Martin popularized this unified model by synthesizing earlier patterns like Hexagonal (Ports and Adapters) and Onion Architecture; his book and talks helped make the diagram and vocabulary common in modern systems design.14
+Robert C. Martin synthesized earlier patterns like Hexagonal (Ports and Adapters) and Onion Architecture to form this unified model; his book and talks made the vocabulary common in modern system design.1

-We apply these ideas in production systems and reference materials, for example the Clean Architecture PDF and other guides hosted on our site and blog pages (see internal resources: Clean Architecture PDF).
+We apply these ideas in production systems and reference materials, for example the Clean Architecture PDF and other guides hosted on our site: Clean Architecture PDF.

 Understanding the Layers (Onion Model)